6 Fresh Mint Julep Variations (Classic Mint Julep Recipe + Easy Twists)

 3. Add the bourbon, stir, and let it sit on the ice for a minute to chill.

-4. Garnish with additional fresh mint leaves (and a maple sugar candy if you like!).
+4. Garnish with additional fresh mint leaves (and a maple sugar candy, optional).

 Strawberry Mint Julep

-This version is fun, fruity, and super summery.
+This fruit mint julep (pictured below) is fun, whimsical, and seasonal.
 You'll just muddle some strawberries into the cocktail and garnish with a couple fresh strawberries.
-This is a great way to make a julep feel a little bit lighter (and perhaps more accessible to bourbon newbies!).
 As written, I suggest making the drink in a cocktail stirring glass and straining it so that you can remove the strawberry pulp, but feel free to make this right in the serving glass if you don't mind the pulp.

 Ingredients